ronylucca/auction-contracts/README.md

 ## Choose the step:

-### I am just checking out this contract integrating with nestJS/prisma backend api:
+### Just checking out with nestJS/prisma backend api:

 Install dependencies and test.
 This contract is fully 100% tests covered.